SalK91/convex_optimization/docs/reinforcement/2_mdp.md

 The process repeats until the policy stabilizes ($\pi_{k+1} = \pi_k$), guaranteeing convergence to $\pi^*$.

-### 2. Value Iteration (VI)
+### Value Iteration
-Value Iteration (VI) is a single, continuous process that combines evaluation and improvement by repeatedly applying the Bellman Optimality Equation.
+Value Iteration is a single, continuous process that combines evaluation and improvement by repeatedly applying the Bellman Optimality Equation.
 It takes many, but computationally cheap, iterations.

 1. Iterative Update: For every state $s$, update the value function $V_k(s)$ using the $\max$ operation.
 This immediately incorporates a greedy improvement step into the value update.
     $$